getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/slack.md

     [{% asset slack-alert-rules.png %}]({% asset slack-alert-rules.png @path %})

-    For any existing Alert Rules you previously configured, you can edit the rule to update the Slack channel routing.
+    For any existing Alert Rules, you can edit the rule to update the Slack channel routing.
 When you click **Edit Rule**, under **Take these actions** you can specify your Slack channel(s):

     [{% asset slack-alert-rule-edit.png %}]({% asset slack-alert-rule-edit.png @path %})